"Generating new knowledge to improve patient care"

 You can find out more about current and ongoing projects on this page.
 We will add more projects over time.

 - Antidepressants are widely used medicines to help alleviate the symptoms of depression, anxiety and also chronic pain.
 QResearch is being used to look at their safety in some detail.
 To read about the Antidepressant Study led by Professor Carol Coupland from the University of Nottingham please click here.

 - We are looking at whether a particular group of medicines, known as anticholinergic drugs, may affect risk of dementia.
 For more detail see here.

 - Millions of women are prescribed the oral contraceptive pill worldwide.
 You can find out the results of our research looking at the safety of the Pill which has been associated with blood clots here.

 - Novel anticoagulants are being used more often to reduce the risk of having a stroke by 'thinning the blood'.
-You can read about a forthcoming project to look at the risks and benefits of these new medicines here.
+You can read about the project to look at the risks and benefits of these new medicines here.

 - Dr Robson and colleagues from Queen Mary's, Edinburgh and Nottingham Universities are evaluating the NHS Health Checks Programme.
-The results arent ready yet but you can find out more here.
+You can find out more here.

 - We are doing a study to look at risk of cancer in patients taking diabetes medicines.
 You can find out the aims of this work and how we are doing it here.

 - Dr Daniel Kotz is leading a study on the safety of antismoking treatments.
 You can find out more here.

 - We have developed the QRISK2 algorithm to predict risk of cardiovascular disease.
 See here.